 Not everyone has time for an elaborate morning routine!
 Make things a little simpler and incorporate these 5 healthy habits into your mornings instead.

-6. Pack an on-the-go kit.
+6. Create an on-the-go kit.

-7. Use the 50/30/20 rule.
+7. Use the 50/30/20 budget rule.

 When it comes to budgeting money, most of us are pretty clueless.
 I was never taught this sort of stuff in school!
 But I’ve learned that a good rule of thumb is to spend 50% of your monthly income on living expenses, 30% on lifestyle, and 20% should go to savings.
-Here’s a free budgeting spreadsheet to make it easier for you, friend!
+Here’s a free budgeting spreadsheet to make it easier for you.

 8. Invest in a crockpot.